 3.2

 Synchronous Electronic Office Hours.
 Up to half of a faculty member’s office hours may be accomplished via regularly scheduled, synchronic electronic communication with students (e.g., online chat room, instant-messaging, or video conferencing) These office hours do not include responding to e-mails, which is covered by Section 3.3.

 3.3 Office Hours By Appointment and email.
 Faculty members should also attempt to accommodate students who are unable to meet the instructor during scheduled face-to-face office hours on a “by appointment” basis.
-Faculty required to hold three or more contact hours a week may account for up to one hour of this requirement through alternative forms of access such as availability by appointment or through e-mail.
+Faculty required to hold three or more contact hours a week may account for up to one hour of this requirement through alternative forms of access such as availability by appointment or through asynchronic electronic communication such as e-mail.
+For these faculty, Section 3.2 above applies to the remaining three office hours.

 3.4 Consistency With Mode of Instruction.
 The way in which office hours are held should be consistent with the mode(s) of instruction.
+Therefore,

+3.4.1 A faculty member teaching online courses shall hold half synchronous and half asynchronous office hours online for the online courses.
+A faculty member teaching online courses may also advertise their face-to-face office hours as a possible convenience to online students but shall not substitute such for the online office hours in each online course.
+For faculty members with a mixed online and non-online load, Section 3.2 above applies to the remaining non-online (e.g., classroom or field) courses.

+3.4.2 A faculty member teaching fully online and required to offer four contact hours a week should also attempt to accommodate students by other ways of meeting.
+A faculty member may substitute face-to-face or telephonic office hours for up to one hour per week.

-Therefore, faculty teaching online courses shall hold contact office hours online.
-Faculty teaching hybrid courses should schedule an appropriate mix of face-to-face and online office hours determined in consultation with the department chair.
+3.4.3 A faculty member teaching hybrid courses should shall schedule an appropriate mix of face-to-face and synchronous or asynchronous online office hours determined in consultation with the department chair.

 4.0 COMMUNICATION OF OFFICE HOURS